aaronk/kitzmiller.dev/content/introduction.md

 obvious places, YCombinator's [Hacker News](http://news.ycombinator.com) and a Medium account with a bunch of relevant tags.

-I read a lot of interesting articles, but it eventually dawned on me how irrelevant much of it was to what I do.
+I read a lot of interesting articles, but I started to notice how irrelevant much of it was to what I do.
 [Clojure for the Erlang VM](https://news.ycombinator.com/item?id=20219563)?
 [An operating system in Rust](https://news.ycombinator.com/item?id=18903235)?
 (Is it just me, or is Hacker News Rust-ier than a 1970 Ford Pinto from Cape Cod?), a heated discussion about